 - Simplicity's signature Free Floating Mower Deck allows the deck to follow the contours of your lawn...

 - 26 HP Kohler engine provides reliable startups and a max speed of 6.5 MPH

 - A patent-pending park brake system automatically activates or deactivates as the steering levers are...

-- 22 hp Briggs and Stratton Intek V-Twin engine offers smooth, powerful performance
+- 24 hp Briggs and Stratton Intek V-Twin engine features ReadyStart for easy starting and powerful...

 - Foot pedal-operated hydrostatic transmission allows you to change speed and direction, which lets you...